 Hotch remembered Roy Colson from the case the first time around.
 He’d published a book about the Reaper.
 He was the primary source of information, but every address that Coulson gave them had no Foyet in it.
 Reed had caused Foyet to be looked at in a different way.
 He’d been ready to propose to a woman that he had only known a very short time.
 A woman who was very young.
 From there everything else fell into place.
 Now they had to find Foyet.

 The items taken from Nina Hale and Evan Harvey were found in the third house that was searched.
 A search was started for other aliases and anyone convicted of a crime that a hebephile would be.
 Then the call came where Hotch had to turn down the deal.
 He would never take the deal.

 It felt like a letdown when Foyet was caught as he boarded a bus just an hour after Hotch turned down the deal.
 He took what he could, though.
 Only four lives were lost in the aftermath of Shaunessy’s death.

 Colson was reported missing by his boss two days later.
 His body was found after a neighbor called about a smell in a house she hasn’t seen anyone at for a few days.
 Foyet escaped from prison and wasn’t found this time, and there was no way to trace him.

 Three Weeks Later

-The want to protect Reed was getting stronger by the day but there was something else there.
+The want to protect Reed was getting stronger by the day, but there was something else there.
 Ever since he’d found Reed asleep in human form in the library, something had been growing in the bond.
-He didn’t think hard on it.
+He didn’t think carefully about it.
 He didn’t want to.

 “I listened to him talking to his alters for an hour while we waited.
 I was able at one point to watch him as well while he screamed that he was going to kill me like the witch that I was.
 It could have turned out so much worse.”
 The memories of what had been found inside the barn had haunted the team for a while.